adaptris/interlok-docs-legacy/pages/advanced/advanced-multi-payload-messages.markdown

 ---
 title:     "Multi-Payload Messages"
-tags:               [interlok, multi-payload, messages]
 keywords:  "interlok, multi-payload, messages"
+tags:      [advanced]
 sidebar:   home_sidebar
 permalink: advanced-multi-payload-messages.html
 summary:   This page describes how to use the Multi-Payload Adaptris Message
 ---

 ## New Message Type and Factory